What Size Ceiling Fan Do I Need? Room Requirements

 An easier, though slightly less accurate method of sizing a ceiling fan is checking the ceiling fan blade diameter and room square footage.
 You can check the fan blade diameter against the room’s square footage from the ceiling fan size guideline of the American Lighting Association.

-Fan Size Requirements According to Room
+The 6 Fan Size Requirements According to Room

 1. Ceiling Fan for Bedroom